happyT1024/linux-fairy-edition/Documentation/dev-tools/kunit/start.rst

 .. note ::
 	You may see the following error:
-	"The source tree is not clean, please run 'make ARCH=um mrproper'"
+	"The source tree is not clean, please run 'make ARCH=um fairy'"

 	This happens because internally kunit.py specifies ``.kunit`` (default option) as the build directory in the command ``make O=output/dir``